-What are you doing here, spectator?
+What are you doing here, spectator, in these FTA playgrounds?

 from a very candid mirror.
 We receive often unprecedented forms that touch us, that revolt or trouble us, that delight us and sometimes leave us perplexed.
 How can we together activate that collective experience of art?
 FTA Playgrounds transform the energy of the performances into food for thought, encouraging the collision of minds.

 The first step is to awaken the senses.
 Before the Festival begins, films (fiction and documentaries) are shown at the Cinémathèque québécoise.
 Once the Festival is underway, performances generate reactions, discussions and debates, with some artists engaging in post-performance talks with the audience.
 The QG is home to several

 In addition, the Festival also organizes activities for students, young artists beginning their careers and seasoned professionals.
-This year will also see the publication of Nos jours de fête, a book on the history and highlights of the FTA with testimonials from artists and traces of past editions, a reflection of the unflagging quest for art that is
+This year will also see the publication of Nos jours de fête, a book on the artistic project and highlights of the FTA with testimonials from artists and traces of past editions, a reflection of the unflagging quest for art that is

-Most Playground activities are free of charge and open to one and all.
-We look forward to seeing you there!
+Most FTA Playgrounds activities are free of charge and open to one and all.

-Discussions and other activities at the QG
+Discussions at the QG

 Party nights at the QG